 Please let us know if you have any special dietary or mobility needs.
-You can email us at [email protected], or let us know if you’d like a phone call to discuss how to accommodate any concerns.
+You can email workshop coordinator Terryl Hicks at [email protected], or let us know if you’d like a phone call to discuss how to accommodate any concerns.

 What equipment do I need?

 Bring your camera and all the lenses you may want to use.
 If you have a tripod—and it’s not a hassle to bring—bring it.
 (Many folks in the past have brought their tripods and ended up not using them.
 It’s your call.
 It’s NOT mandatory.)
-If you own a detachable “speedlight” bring that, too.
-I will be doing a presentation about using speedlights.
+If you own a detachable “speedlight” you can bring that, too.
+(Although, again, past participants have ended up not using them, so you decide.)
 And, of course, chargers, portable batteries, a flash drive.

 When you pack your equipment for our photo-tours, try to keep yourself light and mobile.
 Your choice of camera bag is important.
 We will be walking (almost) everywhere—and for the most part you’ll be using your camera and whatever lenses you own.

 Bring your laptop for post-processing your photos.
 We will do some editing work onsite during the workshop.
 I use Lightroom for editing and I’m going to suggest you do, too.
 If you plan to use Lightroom it would be good to have it installed before you get there.
 (If you need help learning to use it before the workshop, here’s a course I recommend: 🙂